NazaninRzj/Master_Project/README.md

 I am developing a new model through machine learning algorithms to predict the dispersion energies of the molecules.
 I am working in [Dr.Rowley's group](https://www.rowleygroup.net/)

-I explained a bit about my Master's thesis.
-You could find it [here](https://nazaninrzj.github.io/Master_Project/) if you are interested.
+You could find some information about my Master's thesis [here](https://nazaninrzj.github.io/Master_Project/).